 There are additional inland lakes and rivers to enjoy, as well as waterways for kayaking and stand up paddle boarding.
 You’ll have fun exploring all the ways to enjoy the bodies of water here.

 If you prefer a pool – visit Anderson Park or Washington Park.
 Both public pools (open select days) are staffed with lifeguards and feature fun amenities like waterslides!
 Splash pads can be found at HarborPark and Roosevelt Park, too, for a refreshing romp through cool cascading water.
 The splash pads are wonderful for parents with small children not quite ready to swim yet.

 Find more information about our area beaches, pools, and splash pads, go HERE>

-Learn about kayak, duck-themed pedal boat, and standup paddle board rentals in the harbor HERE>
+Learn about kayak, duck-themed pedal boat, aquacycle trikes, and stand up paddle board rentals in the harbor HERE>

 Lake Michigan is one of Kenosha’s most popular attractions!...

 There is good reason for Kenosha being known as the trout and salmon...

 The Kenosha County Parks system offers more than 1,500 acres of...